KCSO investigating suspected homicide in Wasco

-The Kern County Sheriff’s Office is investigating a suspected homicide that occurred in Wasco on Wednesday evening.
+The Kern County Sheriff’s is investigating a suspected homicide that occurred Saturday afternoon in Wasco.

-According to a news release from the Sheriff’s Office, deputies were dispatched to 16th and D Street in Wasco at 6:10 p.m. for a reported shooting.
-Upon arrival they located a man in the road who was shot.
-Despite life-saving measures applied by deputies, he was pronounced dead at the scene.
+According to a news release from the agency, deputies were dispatched to the 1500 block of Poplar Avenue for a report of a shooting at 4:40 p.m.
+Upon arrival, they found a man lying on the sidewalk suffering from “obvious trauma,” the news release stated.
+He was pronounced dead at the scene.

 Anyone with information about this incident is asked to call KCSO at 861-3110 or Secret Witness at 322-4040.